-A. Economic Developments in Asset Prices during the Interwar Period 1.
-Economic growth, commodity prices, stock prices, and land prices described by Nakamura (1989): the boom period around World War I (WWI), the period of deflation during the 1920s, the period of global depression at the beginning of the 1930s, and the period of recovery and growth after 1932 (the period of the Takahashi Economic Policy) (Table 1 and Figure 1).
+A. Developments in Asset Prices and the Economy during the Interwar Period

+1. Economic growth, commodity prices, stock prices, and land prices

+This subsection reviews developments in the interwar Japanese economy, including the real side of the economy, and looks at fluctuations in asset prices, especially land and stock prices.
+The interwar period can be divided into four sub-periods as described by Nakamura (1989): the boom period around World War I (WWI), the period of deflation during the 1920s, the period of global depression at the beginning of the 1930s, and the period of recovery and growth after 1932 (the period of the Takahashi Economic Policy) (Table 1, Figure 1).